ietf-wg-cellar/matroska-specification/chapters.md

 - Hard Linking: `Ordered-Chapters` supersedes the `Hard Linking`.
-- Medium Linking: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUID` element which establishes a link to another Segment.
+- Medium Linking: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUUID` element which establishes a link to another Segment.

 See (#linked-segments) on the Linked Segments for more information about `Hard Linking` and `Medium Linking`.